Glenn O'Brien: Life and career

 In 1980, he wrote the screenplay (which he also co-produced with Patrick Montgomery) for a film to be called New York Beat, starring Jean-Michel Basquiat It was released in 2000 as Downtown 81, with post-production managed by O'Brien and Maripol.
 In June 1980, O'Brien's article "Graffiti '80: The State of the Outlaw Art" was published in High Times magazine.
 It was the first major survey of the burgeoning graffiti art scene, which featured Basquiat, Fab 5 Freddy and Lee Quiñones.
 O'Brien has a cameo appearance as an art dealer in the hip-hop film Wild Style.

 After leaving TV Party, in addition to continuing his writing career, he attempted a stint as a stand-up comedian, and was a contributing editor of Allure, Harper's Bazaar, and Creative Director of advertising at Barneys New York.
 For 10 years, he wrote a monthly column for Artforum magazine.
 O'Brien edited Madonna's 1992 Sex book.
 He had been introduced to Madonna a decade prior through her relationship with Basquiat.
 He also worked with her on The Girlie Show World Tour book in 1993.

-In January 2008, he was named editorial director of Brant Publications, which includes Interview Magazine as well as Art in America and Antiques.
+In January 2008, he was named editorial director of Brant Publications, which included Interview Magazine as well as Art in America and Antiques.
 In June 2009, it was announced that he had left his position with Brant Publications.

 He lent his collection of early Basquiat works to various exhibitions, including Deitch Projects, and co-authored a major volume on the artist.